LeMei/LeMei.github.io/_pages/about.md

 I am currently Postdoctoral at University of Copenhagen.
 My research interests lie at the intersection of natural language processing, machine learning, haptic interaction.
-Now, I research in sentiment analysis with text, audio, video and haptic signals.
+Now, I am working on sentiment analysis with text, audio, video and haptic signals.